p4535992/foundryvtt-automated-polymorpher/README.md

 Then you interact with the standard panel of the Polymorph (if the system is dnd5e)

 ![image](./wiki/Image3.png)

-## Store polymorphers on actor

-By default polymorphers are stored per user (so each actor will have the same summon list).
-If you want a particular actor to have it's own summon list you can use the included macro to switch the actor from global storage to local (on the actor).
-Simply place a linked actor on the scene, select it and run the macro.
-Using the other macro to switch it to global again will not wipe the saved polymorphers so setting it to local at a later date will restore the previous list.

-For more advanced users you can set the flag with the following command : `actor.setFlag('automated-polymorpher','storeonactor', false)` (set true\false to enable disable the store on actor)

 ## Token HUD fast click